 Floods are getting more dangerous around the country, not just in Texas

+Dangerous floods have hit communities across the country over the past week.
+In New Mexico, flash floods tore through a mountainous area on Tuesday after monsoon rains.
+In North Carolina, rain from Tropical Storm Chantal flooded roads and homes.

-The catastrophic flash floods in Texas over the weekend were caused by extremely heavy rain.
-Up to 12 inches of rain fell in South Central Texas in the early hours of July 4th, according to National Weather Service radar estimates.
+And the death toll continues to climb from the catastrophic flash floods in Texas, where up to 12 inches of rain fell in the early hours of July 4th, according to National Weather Service radar estimates.

+In all three states, the flooding was caused by extremely heavy rain.

-Climate change is driving more extreme rain storms across much of the U.S., which drop more water in shorter periods of time and make dangerous floods more likely.
+Climate change is driving more intense rain storms across much of the U.S., which drop more water in shorter periods of time and make dangerous floods more likely.

 That's what happened in Texas last week.
 When a large amount of rain falls very quickly, the ground can't soak up the water.
 If the terrain is even a little bit hilly, all that excess water is funneled into low areas, picking up speed as it flows downstream.
 This can cause dangerous flash floods, when water rises quickly and is moving swiftly.

-The part of Texas that flooded last week is known as Flash Flood Alley because of its impermeable limestone hills and frequent downpours, but these floods were unusually severe for the area.
+The part of Texas that flooded last week is known as Flash Flood Alley because of its impermeable limestone hills and frequent downpours.
+But the floods were unusually severe for the area.

 And climate change is making such floods even worse.